tanoManzo/notes/notes.md

 	4. in the previous proof of concept, we extend this work ... in short ...

+1) all the cgs
+2) run linear reg on all those
-split positive and negative attitude
+3) extracted the sign variable split positive and negative attitude

 all of cgs